-TAC Challenge will provide a LARS for the underwater vehicles.
+TAC Challenge will provide a LARS for the underwater vehicles for the ocean missions.
 The method is based on a crane that lowers the drone from the quay to the ocean's surface.
 Once the drone reaches the surface, the crane is detached from the drone.
 For the vehicle to be compatible with the LARS, it must have the possibility to be safely secured to carabiner hooks or a sling.